Abhishek-Birada/javascript/README.md

      }
     console.log( print(1,2,3)) // it returns an array [1,2,3] here num becomes an array

-    Scope :
-    let and  const variables are block scope.
-That means variables are only available inside a block not outside the block. var variables are global scope.
-That means variables are available throughout the code

 Anonymus Function : A function without function name.
 Example : let ans = function (){